 On first contact with the landlord, it's helpful to explain what you have already tried to do to resolve the issue.
 This helps avoid the assumption that you are "the complaining type" and that you really just need it to be resolved.
 From the first contact, it's important to contact your landlord with each instance of the issue and to cite the terms of the lease that apply to the infraction.

 Regardless of whether you are contacting your landlord or escalating the issues to a higher authority, you will want to avoid a, “your word against theirs” situation by collecting empirical, irrefutable evidence of the issue.

 Firstly, you need to keep a log of your neighbor’s behavior(s).
 This can be done electronically or on paper.
-Here is a simple example of what the log might look like:

 The key is to try to remove as much subjectivity from the equation as possible.
 The best way to do this is to have a decibel meter and record the situation with your phone or other video recording device.
 Be sure to say the date and time and have the camera pointed at the decibel meter so the readings are clearly noted on recording.